 The proposed project design proposes minimal alteration to the natural woodland to the greatest extent practical.
-This alteration includes the removal of invasive species and the construction of a wood chip greenway community trail.
+This alteration includes the removal of invasive species and the construction of a wood chip greenway community trail, which is an allowed use under Section 10.1016.10(1) of the Zoning Ordinance.
 The construction of the wood chip trail is intended to minimize disturbance of the natural vegetative state by field alignment of the proposed trail around existing large native trees.